hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 In this step, you will create a simple flow.
 This flow is needed to send and receive data (via MQTT) from the connected devices to a dashboard, which runs locally or in the cloud.
 All the sensor data comes in via the MQTT-nodes or via the serial port.
 The messages are being split into the right format to make it possible to show on the dashboard.
 Then they are being sent via MQTT to the dashboard.
 There is also a connection with Slack.
-If movement is detected at the front of the home a message is being sent to Slack and a picture is being made with the camera and send to the dashboard.

 ![Gateway Flow](images/SH_Gateway_Flow.png)